ANEMIA

 Iron is an essential mineral since your body uses it to make hemoglobin, a protein in the red blood cells that carries oxygen to your body's tissues, and to make some hormones.
 It is also essential for the healthy growth and development of the unborn baby in the womb.

-However, many pregnant women lack a sufficient amount of iron commonly during the second and third trimesters.
+However, many pregnant women have lower iron levels, commonly during the second and third trimesters.

-What is lactoferrin and how it helps with iron deficiency anemia
+What is lactoferrin and how it helps with iron support

 Lactoferrin is a protein found in milk and other body fluids.
 It binds to iron and makes it more available for absorption by the body.
 It also helps to recycle iron that would otherwise be lost through the shedding of cells in the gut or urine.

-This means that lactoferrin can help to ensure that pregnant women have enough iron available for their growing babies.
-In addition, lactoferrin has anti-inflammatory and antibacterial properties, which can help to protect the mother and baby from infection.
+This means that lactoferrin can help support healthy iron availability so pregnant women have enough iron for their growing babies.
+In addition, lactoferrin may help support a healthy inflammatory response and the body's natural defences.

 Is lactoferrin better than iron supplements?

-To cure ID and IDA in pregnancy, pregnant women are routinely prescribed to take "ferrous sulfate” or oral iron supplements.
+To support healthy iron levels in pregnancy, pregnant women are often advised to take "ferrous sulfate" or oral iron supplements.

 However, iron supplements can cause gastrointestinal side effects, such as constipation and nausea.
 They can also be difficult to absorb.

-So, lactoferrin, particularly bovine lactoferrin, may be a better option for preventing iron deficiency anemia in pregnancy, as it has been found to be better tolerated and more easily absorbed by the body.
+So, lactoferrin, particularly bovine lactoferrin, may be a helpful option for supporting healthy iron levels in pregnancy, as research suggests it may be better tolerated and more easily absorbed by the body.

-Lactoferrin not only facilitates the delivery of iron but also has high anti-inflammatory properties and thus regulates systemic iron metabolism.
+Lactoferrin not only helps support the delivery of iron but may also help support a healthy inflammatory response and thus support healthy systemic iron metabolism.

 Can you take iron and lactoferrin together?

 Yes, lactoferrin and iron can be taken together.
-In fact, lactoferrin can help increase the absorption of iron, making it more effective in treating or preventing iron deficiency anemia.
+In fact, lactoferrin may help support the absorption of iron, which can help maintain healthy iron levels.

 What kind of lactoferrin should I choose?

-For pregnant women, studies support the use of bovine lactoferrin (BLTF) as an oral supplement in the treatment of iron deficiency anemia.
+For pregnant women, studies support the use of bovine lactoferrin (BLTF) as an oral supplement for supporting healthy iron levels.

 BLTF shares 70% similarity with the amino acid sequence of the human milk-derived lactoferrin with very much alike functionalities.
 It is generally recognized as safe (GRAS) for use in the human diet.